 The short answer is yes, you will still be able to get a credit card with bad credit.
 However, you might need to apply for a card that's specifically designed for people in your situation.

 Credit cards for people with bad credit typically have higher interest rates and lower credit limits.
 They also come with fewer perks, so it's well worth carrying out plenty of research into what all of the relevant providers can offer you.
-However, as we’ve mentioned, taking on a manageable credit card can actually help to improve your credit score, so it’s worth shopping around.
+However, as we’ve mentioned, taking on a manageable credit card can actually help to boost your credit score, so it’s worth shopping around.

 Here at H&T, we offer personal loans that do require a credit check.
 If you would like to learn more, make sure you get in touch and speak to one of our advisors.
 If you’re unable to go down this route, we also have secured loans that tend to be a more viable option if your credit score is poor.
 Read our guide to secured vs unsecured loans for more information about how these differ.